 San Francisco, CA

 SAA is looking for volunteers to assist with all on-site meeting services.
-The 79th Annual Meeting will be held in Austin, TX on April 23-27, 2014.
+The 80th Annual Meeting will be held in San Francisco, CA on April 15-19, 2015.

 Training will be provided through detailed and targeted manuals sent to you electronically prior to the meeting along with on-the-job instruction.
 Volunteers must pick up their registration packet at the volunteer registration table in the registration area at the beginning of the annual meeting.
 As always, SAA staff will be on hand to assist you with any questions or concerns you may have!